10 Common IT Interview Questions and How to Answer Them

 What they’re really asking: Why are you here?

-Whilst technical skills can get you far, there's a lot in IT work that can be learned on the job.
-Therefore, employers also look for other qualities and experience that can be linked to success, like passion, drive and curiosity.
+While technical skills can get you far, there's a lot in IT work that can be learnt on the job.
+Because of this, employers might look for someone who has other qualities that can be linked to success, like passion and curiosity.
 This question can also be a way for employers to get to know you and your story.

 Reflect on what aspect of IT you like.
 Is it solving problems for people, working with computers, learning new things, or something else?
 Showing your motivations for being in IT can give hiring managers a better idea of who you are, and your enthusiasm for the job and field.